11 People Rescued From Flooded Street After 48-Inch Water Main Breaks In North Philadelphia

 PHILADELPHIA (CBS) — Authorities are advising residents to avoid an area in North Philadelphia after a water main break has left cars stranded in the street.
-Officials say 11 people had to be rescued from the water.
+Emergency crews came to the rescue of nearly a dozen people as floodwaters from the ruptured pipe left cars submerged and workers inside a U-Haul facility stranded.

 Calls began coming in just before 6 p.m.
-Tuesday to the 2900 block of West Hunting Park Avenue.RELATED: Philadelphia Water Department Wants Customers To Pay More Money Over Next Two Years
+Tuesday to the 2900 block of West Hunting Park Avenue.RELATED: North Wildwood's St. Patrick's Day Parade To Be Held Despite Ongoing Pandemic, Organizers Say

 The avenue has been shut down between 29th Street and West Westmoreland Street.